Create a call queue

 Review the prerequisites for adding agents to a call queue.

 If you want to use a Teams channel to manage the queue, select the Choose a team option and click Add a channel.
 Search for the team that you want to use, select it, and click Add.
 Select the channel that you want to use (only standard channels are supported) and click Apply.
-You must be a member of the team or the creator of or an owner of the channel.

 The following clients are supported when using a Teams channel for call queues: